RimkusKarolis/Django_Crud/README.md

 run project enter into cmd python manage.py runserver 4000

-copy adress inser in your browser and then write (generatedip)/posts
+copy adress, insert in your browser and then write (generatedip)/posts

 need to import database in WorkBench